About University of Brighton

 - PhD fees for international students in School of Humanities or Brighton Business School: £12,690

 The university offers a range of funding to support UK, EU and international postgraduate students, which you may be eligible to apply for.

-- Vice-Chancellor's excellence scholarship worth £3,000, for graduates with a first-class degree from a UK university in the 2015/16 academic year.
+- Vice-Chancellor's excellence scholarship worth £3,000, for graduates with a first-class degree from a UK university who progress directly to postgraduate study with us in the 2017/18 academic year.

-- Ten different types of scholarships for international students, some worth up to £5,000.
+- 15 different types of scholarships for international students, some worth up to £5,000.

 - PGCE, NHS and social work bursaries.

 - 10% alumni discount for former University of Brighton students.

 The university’s accommodation team is on hand to help you find the right place to live whether you’re based in Brighton or Eastbourne.
 Housing options include halls of residence, university-managed housing, privately rented accommodation and homestay with a local family.